Skip to content

 The Desert View Watchtower is one of the most famous sites at the Grand Canyon.
 It was built in 1932 and looks like an ancient Anasazi tower.
 Beautiful murals and details inside the watchtower reflect the native tribes in the area.

-The tower is 5 storeys tall and has different experiences on each level.
-From the top floor of the tower, visitors can find stunning views of the canyon.
+The tower is five stories tall and offers different experiences on each level.
+From the top floor, visitors can find stunning views of the canyon.
 It is a must-see for anyone visiting the area.

 2. Grand Canyon Skywalk

-This landmark is not for those with a fear of heights.
-The Grand Canyon Skywalk is a horseshoe-shaped glass bridge that extends over the edge of the grand canyon.
-Visitors on the Skywalk can look down at their feet and see over 4,000 feet down into the canyon.
+This landmark is not for those who fear heights.
+The Grand Canyon Skywalk is a horseshoe-shaped glass bridge extending over the Grand Canyon’s edge.
+Visitors on the Skywalk can look down at their feet and see over 4,000 feet into the canyon.

-Although it may seem daunting, the Skywalk is completely safe.
+Although it may seem daunting, the Skywalk is entirely safe.
 The glass at your feet is 4 inches thick and very well maintained.
-In fact, the Hualapai Tribe that takes care of the site says the Skywalk is strong enough to hold 70 Boeing 747 jets.
+The Hualapai Tribe, which takes care of the site, says the Skywalk is strong enough to hold 70 Boeing 747 jets.

 Grand Canyon 9